Felsted STEM Competition

 Head of Science at Felsted Prep, Christina Bury comments; “We received an exceptional range of entries showing such creativity, innovation and problem-solving.
 We look forward to making this an annual event to inspire our future young scientists.”

-Christina Bury, Head of Science at Felsted Prep
+Christina Bury, Director of Learning at Felsted Prep

 Felsted is committed to confronting the UK's STEM skill gap head on.
 From the youngest years they inspire their pupils to explore and discover a love of science, technology, engineering and maths.
 Specialist teachers encourage pupils to extend their learning by entering national competitions, where numerous national awards have been achieved over many years.